spamegg1/spamegg1.github.io/gsoc-2025/README.md

 - Interpreting [GIO](https://github.com/ComputeNode/cyfra/blob/dev/cyfra-dsl/):
 Cyfra's [monad](https://en.wikipedia.org/wiki/Monad_(functional_programming))
 type for GPU compute (see `gio/GIO.scala`)
-- Scaling the simulator to handle, in parallel, multiple [invocations](https://registry.khronos.org/OpenGL-Refpages/gl4/html/gl_InvocationID.xhtml)
+- Scaling the simulator to handle multiple [invocations](https://registry.khronos.org/OpenGL-Refpages/gl4/html/gl_InvocationID.xhtml)
 - Propagating these changes to the interpreter (which builds on the simulator)
 - Profiling reads in the simulator, writes in the interpreter